kevhen/CryptoCrawler/PITCHME.md

 - Idea A: Correlate development of Tweets and Stock-Values over time.
 - Idea B: Provide additional information, that helps to interpret those developments.
 - Idea C: Automatically buy/sell stocks based on prediction. (not done)

+- Try and use new technologies
+- Gain experience as a reward for the overhead in DevOps

 +++